Tags

 # Introduction:

 In recent years, Byzantine Studies has initiated a reflective process aimed at understanding the implications of the field's origins and their impact on modern scholarship of the East Roman world.
 Historiographical analysis and sub-disciplinary reflections about the field's nature and substance have refocused scholarly attention on the implications of the field's origins..
-Nathan Aschenbrenner and Jake Ransohoff published an edited volume which explores the development of Byzantine Studies in early modern Europe().
+Nathan Aschenbrenner and Jake Ransohoff published an edited volume which explores the development of Byzantine Studies in early modern Europe(cite).
 Topics range from Heironymus Wolf use of the term in the Byzantine in the sixteenth century to Greek national identity.
-While others, such as Yannis Stouraitis, have explored the 'Byzantine' subaltern and the implications of Byzantine as an eraser of identities.
-While scholars begin the call for a new term to call our field, such as Anthony Kaldellis' suggestion of East Roman Studies (), few have taken up this call to arms to de-colonize a field that is both colonizer and colonized().
+While others, such as Yannis Stouraitis, have explored the 'Byzantine' subaltern and the implications of Byzantine as an eraser of identities, scholars have begun to call for a reexamination of the discipline's name, `Byzantine Studies`.
+Anthony Kaldellis suggests East Roman Studies (cite); however, few have taken up this call to arms to 'de-colonize' a field that is both colonizer and colonized(cite).

 ---